 The unbeatable advantage of the classic topographic paper map is its unfolded size, which makes it possible to link large-scale areas and small-scale details simultaneously.
 This allows you to get a very quick and comprehensive overview of the area, the “map in your head”.

-This is not possible when viewing a small section of a map on a display – regardless of whether it is a smartphone or a GPS device – because details only become visible when zooming in, but at the same time the overview is lost.
-Thus, one must constantly zoom in and out, which makes the cognitive overview of the given terrain more difficult with digital devices.
+This is technically not possible when viewing a small section of a map on a display – regardless of whether it is a smartphone or a GPS device – because details only become visible when zooming in, but at the same time the overview is lost.
+Thus, one must constantly zoom in and out, which is time-consuming and makes the cognitive overview of the given terrain more difficult with digital devices.

 When determining a location, one must mentally reconcile the real terrain with the abstract two-dimensional representation of the map image.
 A solid handling of the map and the understanding of the printed information are the basic requirements for orientation: Knowing the different coordinate systems, reading contour lines/isohypses and equidistances correctly, interpreting terrain shapes and steepness, recognising signatures, drawings, shading – all of this has to be mastered.
 Especially during the planning stage, the help of a plan pointer for evaluating distances and direction angles is a valuable support.
 The more detailed you put all the information together in your head, the better you can orientate yourself – and that is precisely the actual goal.

 The compass with bearing function (more accurate bussole) for determining the reference number/marching number is the indestructible workhorse for navigation and therefore indispensable.
 It requires no electricity and is reliable in use with gloves even in the most adverse conditions and in continuous use.